 And speaking of beds, while bunks might have been all the rage on your summer Boy Scout trip to Camp Ton-A-Wandah, as an adult they're just one more creaking obstacle keeping you from successfully peeing in the middle of the night.

-.
+6. Bed bugs With a penchant for low-budget/filthy accommodation, bed bugs -- and their itchy little bites -- will totally ruin your night out at the deeeeth-co-techa.
 And the ensuing train ride to Vienna.
 And making out with the Danish girl who's also staying at the hostel.
 You get the idea, right?
-If you don't believe us or want to plan ahead, check the critter history of your hostel at bedbugregistry.com
+If you don't believe us or want to plan ahead, check the critter history of your hostel at bedbugregistry.com.

 7. Communal bathrooms